ilialor/buy-to-earn/docs/auth-system.md

     this._saveUsers();
   },

-  // Регистрация
+  // Create user (sign-up)
   createUserWithEmailAndPassword(email, password) {
     return new Promise((resolve, reject) => {
       if (!email || !password) {
-        reject(new Error("Email и пароль обязательны"));
+        reject(new Error("Email and password are required"));
         return;
       }

-      // Проверяем, существует ли пользователь
+      // Check if user exists
       const existingUser = this.users.find(user => user.email === email);
       if (existingUser) {
-        reject(new Error("Пользователь с таким email уже существует"));
+        reject(new Error("User with this email already exists"));
         return;
       }

-      // Создаем нового пользователя
+      // Create new user
       const newUser = {
         uid: this._generateUid(),
         email,
-        password, // В реальной системе пароль должен быть захеширован
+        password, // In a real system, the password should be hashed
         displayName: "",
         emailVerified: false,
         createdAt: new Date().toISOString()